India’s Personal Data Protection Act 2019

 Social Media Platforms

-All social media platforms (that do not act as intermediaries) should be treated as ‘publishers’ and held accountable for the content they host.
+All social media platforms (that do not act as intermediaries) should be treated as ‘publishers’ and held accountable for the content they host related to data privacy in India.
 Social media platforms will be held accountable for content from unverified accounts.
 The new law also requires social media platforms to set up an office in India.

 Any agency under the government may be exempt from any or all provisions of the law.